codepress/admin-columns/_docs/readme.org.txt

 * Description, Caption and Alternate tekst
 * Mime-Type

-= Comment Columns =
+= Sortable Custom Columns for Post and Pages =

-A lot more comment colums are added, here are a few examples:

-* Avatar
-* Author IP
-* Agent
+A nice feature is that it will make some of the new columns support sorting.
+By default WordPress let's you sort by Title, Date, Comments and Author.
+This will make you be able to sort by:

 * ID
-* Comment excerpt
-* Comment Meta data

-= Link Columns =

-A few examples of added Link columns:

-* ID
-* Target
-* Description
-* Notes
+* page order
-* Owner
+* slug

-= Custom Fields =

-With the custom field column you can display any custom field values.
-It can show its default value but also handle it as an image or icon.
-Thsese types are added:

-* Image thumbnails
+* page template
-* Icons for Media Library items
-* Excerpt
+* word count
-* Multiple Values
+* attachment count
-* Numeric value ( this also works for sorting by meta_value_num )
+* custom fields ( both meta_value and meta_value_num are supported )

-= Sortable Custom Columns for all Screens =

-All of the new columns will have support for sorting with <a href="http://www.codepress.nl/plugins/codepress-admin-columns/sortorder-addon/">sorting addon</a>.

-By default WordPress let's you only sort by Title, Date, Comments and Author.
-This will make you be able to <strong>sort by ALL columns of ANY type</strong>.

 = Third party plugin support =